joshgerdes/jekyll-uno/_posts/2022-01-03-azure-active-directory-application-proxy-implementation.md

 ## Setup Azure Application Proxy

 I will set up an Azure Application Proxy to grant access to my Synology NAS _(Network Attached Storage)_ device web page in this guide.
-However, it can be any webpage _(Unifi Controller etc.)._
+However, it can be any webpage _(Unifi Controller, hosted on Apache, IIS etc.)_ accessible from the connector.

 * I have a Windows Server 2022 Domain Controller.
 * Synology NAS _(not domain joined, but accessible on the network via a DNS record from the domain)_